Lightstreamer/Lightstreamer-example-Portfolio-client-javascript/README.md

 The front-end code can be considered a reference example of visualization of data, coming from an item subscription, that does not leverage the Lightstreamer widgets, but uses custom HTML code or third-party widgets.

 The demo includes the following client-side technologies:
-* A [Subscription](http://www.lightstreamer.com/docs/client_javascript_uni_api/Subscription.html) containing 1 item, subscribed to in COMMAND mode.
+* A [Subscription](http://www.lightstreamer.com/docs/client_javascript_uni_api/Subscription.html) containing 1 item, subscribed to in <b>COMMAND</b> mode.
 Each time the Server sends an "add" or "delete" command, the JavaScript code manipulates the drop-down menu to update its contents.

 Run The Demos
 -------------